pingcap/docs-tidb-operator/en/deploy-on-gcp-gke.md

     > **Note:**
     >
     > - `cluster_name` must be unique for each cluster.
-    > - The total number of nodes actually created for each component is equal to the number of nodes in the configuration file multiplied by the number of Availability Zones in the Region.
+    > - The total number of nodes actually created for each component is equal to the number of nodes in the configuration file multiplied by the number of Availability Zones in the region.

     You can use `kubectl` to get the addresses for the TiDB cluster created and its monitoring service.
 If you want the Terraform script to print this information, add an `output` section in `outputs.tf` as follows: